chetan1029/No-Nonsense-WishList/README.md

 # For iOS Setup

-while adding custom icon with react native vector icons in project it doesn't work with the iOS simulator because we have to link the icon file. this guide https://three29.com/how-to-use-react-native-vector-icons-to-add-custom-icons-to-a-react-native-app/ mention how to set it up nicely. only follow "IOS" section.
+while adding custom icon with react native vector icons in project it doesn't work with the iOS simulator because we have to link the icon file. this guide https://three29.com/how-to-use-react-native-vector-icons-to-add-custom-icons-to-a-react-native-app/ mention how to set it up nicely. only follow "IOS" section. if you get pods error make sure you check your targets-> project -> build Phase -> Copy bundle resource and delete the font you added

 https://medium.com/handlebar-labs/how-to-add-a-splash-screen-to-a-react-native-app-ios-and-android-30a3cec835ae
 https://github.com/crazycodeboy/react-native-splash-screen/issues/619